-NOTE: The logical volume should be disconnected from any iSCSI host prior to ejecting the logical volume.
+NOTE: The logical volume must be disconnected from any iSCSI host prior to ejecting it.

-1. From the Logical Device interface, select the logical volume to export and select Eject.
+- 1. From the Logical Device interface, select the logical volume to export and select Eject. - 2.
+At the Eject Logical Volume dialog, click OK to confirm.